cemalec/learn-ML-DL/resources/git-commit-style.md

 footer (optional)

 ### Details
-Subjects should be no greater than 50 characters, should begin with a capital letter and do not end with a period.
+Title should be no greater than 50 characters, should begin with a capital letter and do not end with a period.
 Use an imperative tone to describe what a commit does, rather than what it did.
 For example, use change; not changed or changes.
-Use the body to explain the what and why of a commit, not the how The footer is optional and is used to reference issue tracker IDs.
+Use the body to explain the what and why of a commit, not the how.
+The footer is optional and is used to reference issue tracker IDs.

 ### Type
 The type is contained within the title and can be one of these types: